beggers/beggers.github.io/pages/about.md

 I built this website myself, including most of the components needed to generate it (layouts, styling, HTML templating, ssg[1]).
 This was scary for me since I had never done web development work before.
 But it was fun!
 All the code and config are on [github](https://github.com/beggers/beneggers.com).

-I thought it would be funny to make this an "upside-down" website.
+I thought it would be fun to make this an "upside-down" website.
 The entire website has no paths (things that come after the `/`, for example the `about` in `beneggers.com/about`).
 Instead, it relies on subdomains to represent different pages: a page that would normally be called `beneggers.com/posts/some-post` is instead called `some-post.posts.beneggers.com`.
 This introduced a lot of headaches for no benefit whatsoever; I plan to write about it sometime.

+# Accessibility

+I am committed to making this site accessible to anyone who wants to view it.
+If you have any suggestions for how I could do better, please email me at ben (at) beneggers (dot) com.
+I take this very seriously.

 # Plagiarism